Steps of the eviction process in Washington D.C.:

 In Washington D.C., a landlord can evict a tenant for violating the terms of their lease or not upholding their responsibilities under Washington D.C. landlord-tenant law.
 To do so, landlords must give 30 days’ notice to comply or vacate.
 Tenants are given the opportunity to fix the issue before the notice period ends or move out.

-- Disposing of all garbage in a clean, safe and sanitary manner.
+- Not disposing of all garbage in a clean, safe and sanitary manner

 In Washington D.C., a landlord can evict a tenant if they want to demolish a rental property and rebuild it.
 To do so, the landlord must give 180 days’ notice to vacate.
 The tenant does not have the option to remain at the property and must move out at the end of the notice period.